larson-group/clubb_release/Readme.txt

   Method and Model Description'' Golaz, et al. (2002) JAS, Vol. 59, pp. 3540--3551.

-See also the ./doc/hoc_eqns.pdf file in the svn repository for finer details on how the discretization was done.
+See also the ./doc/hoceqns.pdf file in the svn repository for finer details on how the discretization was done.

-The single column model executable ("clubb_standalone") runs a particular case (e.g. BOMEX) and outputs statisistical data in either GrADS or netCDF format.
+The single column model executable ("clubb_standalone") runs a particular case (e.g. BOMEX) and outputs statistical data in either GrADS or netCDF format.
+GrADS is both a data file format and a plotting program. netCDF is another data file format that can be read by the GrADS plotting program or by MATLAB.

 The tuner code tunes certain parameters in a one-dimensional boundary layer cloud parameterization (``CLUBB''), to best fit large-eddy simulation output.
-The optimization technique is the downhill-simplex method of Needler and Mead, as implemented in _Numerical Recipes In Fortran 90_ (amoeba.f90).
 The parameterization is called as a subroutine ( run_clubb() ) with parameter values as input.